 Harv urges you to consider what the ultimate cost of allowing these conditions to persist is…

 Leaving leadership issues unaddressed, creates a variety of problems which spiral out of control.

-Motivation decreases, and performance deteriorates.
+Harv stresses that motivation decreases, and performance deteriorates.

 Efficiency and productivity crash, so everything ends up costing more.